-- 31. Faculty Appointments Advisory Committee - 1) Membership - a. the Dean (Chair); four faculty members (members of the bargaining unit under the Collective Agreement); three students (two JD students, one LL.M. student) - b. vacancies on the Committee shall be filled by election of Faculty Board in March; - c. faculty members of the Committee shall be elected for a term of three years; - 1. the three-year terms of faculty members shall be staggered so that normally no more than two are elected each year; - d.the Committee shall where practicable be reflective of the Faculty in terms of rank and gender; - e. faculty members of the Committee may not serve two consecutive three-year terms; - f. student members of the Committee shall be elected by Faculty Board for a term of one year from the student members of Faculty Board and shall exercise their responsibilities in a confidential capacity and arrive at any judgement at their own discretion.
+- 31. Faculty Appointments Advisory Committee - 1) Membership - a. the Dean (Chair); four faculty members (members of the bargaining unit under the Collective Agreement); two students (one JD student and one Law graduate student, either LL.M. or Ph.D., or if no graduate student is able or willing to serve, two J.D. students); - b. vacancies on the Committee shall be filled by election of Faculty Board in March; - c. faculty members of the Committee shall be elected for a term of three years; - 1. the three-year terms of faculty members shall be staggered so that normally no more than two are elected each year; - d.the Committee shall where practicable be reflective of the Faculty in terms of rank and gender; - e. faculty members of the Committee may not serve two consecutive three-year terms;

-- 2) Terms of Reference - a. to recommend the academic or professional qualification and experience required for filling a position; - b.to recommend on the content and placement of advertisements for the position; - c. to review and assess all materials submitted by applicants; - d.to prepare a short list of candidates; - e. to interview candidates; - f. to make written recommendations on appointments; - g.to perform all functions in accordance with the Collective Agreement. - 32.
-Renewals, Tenure/Continuing Appointments and Promotion Committee - 1) Membership - a. four faculty members and one faculty member from another Queen's Faculty (members of the bargaining unit under the Collective Agreement); two students; - b. one of four faculty members from the Faculty of Law shall be elected as Chair by the other members of the Committee and the election of the Chair shall take place by 1 May of each year; - c. vacancies on the Committee shall be filled by election of Faculty Board in March; - d.faculty members of the Committee shall be elected for a term of two years; - e. the two-year terms of faculty members normally shall be staggered; - f. the Committee shall where practicable be reflective of the Faculty in terms of rank and gender; - g.student members of the Committee shall be elected by Faculty Board for a term of one year. - 2) Terms of reference - a. to carry out all functions relating to applications for renewal, tenure and promotion in accordance with the Collective Agreement and to make recommendations to the Dean on such applications.

-33. Specially Elected Adjunct Appointments Committee
+- f. student members of the Committee shall be elected by Faculty Board for a term of one year from the student members of Faculty Board and shall exercise their responsibilities in a confidential capacity and arrive at any judgement at their own discretion. - 2) Terms of Reference - a. to recommend the academic or professional qualification and experience required for filling a position; - b. to recommend on the content and placement of advertisements for the position; - c. to review and assess all materials submitted by applicants; - d.to prepare a short list of candidates; - e. to interview candidates; - f. to make written recommendations on appointments; - g. to perform all functions in accordance with the Collective Agreement.

+32. Renewals, Tenure/Continuing Appointments and Promotion Committee

+- 1) Membership - a. four faculty members and one faculty member from another Queen's Faculty (members of the bargaining unit under the Collective Agreement); two students; - b. one of four faculty members from the Faculty of Law shall be elected as Chair by the other members of the Committee and the election of the Chair shall take place by 1 May of each year; - c. vacancies on the Committee shall be filled by election of Faculty Board in March; - d.faculty members of the Committee shall be elected for a term of two years; - e. the two-year terms of faculty members normally shall be staggered; - f. the Committee shall where practicable be reflective of the Faculty in terms of rank and gender; - g. student members of the Committee shall be elected by Faculty Board for a term of one year. - 2) Terms of reference - a. to carry out all functions relating to applications for renewal, tenure and promotion in accordance with the Collective Agreement and to make recommendations to the Dean on such applications. - 33.
+Specially Elected Adjunct Appointments Committee - 1) Membership - a.
+The Associate Dean (Academic) (chair); two faculty members; the Assistant Dean of Administration and Finance; the Manager of Academic Programs; one student - 2) Terms of Reference - a. to carry out all functions relating to applications for adjunct appointments in accordance with the Collective Agreement and to make recommendations to the Dean on such applications